AdamAddem/EdenLib/vectors/README.md

 ```

 ### Vector 'Settings'
-The vector implementations within this library each have custom settings, allowing you to specify some generic properties (expansion multiplier),
+(Most) Vector implementations within this library each have custom settings, allowing you to specify some generic properties (expansion multiplier),
-and some implementation properties (stability in swap_vector). <br>
+and implementation properties (stability in swap_vector). <br>
 To use customize each vector, pass the settings object into the respective vector's template argument as a non-type parameter. <br>
 I'd recommend that you create a type alias if using custom settings, as writing the entire typename is tedious. <br>
 ```using my_customization = releasing_vector<char, releasing_vector_settings<true, 3>{}>; ```